ropensci-review-tools/repometrics/CONTRIBUTING.md

 ### Propose an idea 💡

-Have an idea for a new `githist` feature?
+Have an idea for a new `repometrics` feature?
 Take a look at [the documentation](https://docs.ropensci.org/githist/) and [issues list](https://github.com/ropensci-review-tools/githist/issues) to see if it isn't included or suggested yet.
 If not, suggest your idea as an [issue on